composewell/packcheck/README.md

 --------------------------------------------------
 CABAL_REINIT_CONFIG     : [y] DESTRUCTIVE!
-Remove old config to avoid incompatibility issues CABAL_PROJECT           : Alternative cabal project file, path relative to project root CABAL_BUILD_OPTIONS     : ADDITIONAL cabal v2-build options to append to defaults CABAL_DISABLE_DEPS      : [y] Do not install dependencies, do not do cabal update CABAL_BUILD_TARGETS     : cabal v2-build targets, default is 'all' CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
+Remove old config to avoid incompatibility issues CABAL_PROJECT           : Alternative cabal project file, path relative to project root CABAL_BUILD_OPTIONS     : ADDITIONAL cabal build options to append to defaults CABAL_TEST_OPTIONS      : ADDITIONAL cabal test options to append to defaults CABAL_DISABLE_DEPS      : [y] Do not install dependencies, do not do cabal update CABAL_BUILD_TARGETS     : cabal build targets, default is 'all' CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
 CABAL_HACKAGE_MIRROR    : DESTRUCTIVE!
 Specify an alternative mirror, modifies the cabal config file.